How Does a Spectrometer Work? Principles Explained

 In some spectrometers, the diffraction grating can be rotated to allow different wavelengths to hit the detector.
 Here, the acquisition window will be selected according to need.
 Similarly, some spectrometers have multiple gratings with different groove densities, which can be selected between.

-Some designs of optical spectrometer use a prism as the dispersive element in place of a diffraction grating, but due to the higher cost of prisms and the lower resolution images that they give, this is not common.
+Some designs use a prism as the dispersive element in place of a diffraction grating, but due to the higher cost of prisms and the lower resolution images that they give, this is not common.

 Detector